akkupy/Z-Vote/README.md

 # Building Docker Container from Dockerfile (For Devs)

-## Clone the repository and run the main file:
+## * Clone the repository and Build the container:
 ```sh
 # Install Git First // (Else You Can Download And Upload to Your Local Server)
 $ git clone -b production https://github.com/akkupy/Z-Vote.git